Once your company values and understands the concept of employee advocacy, getting an employee advocacy pilot program in place will be essential.

 These employee advocacy pilot programs to specific departments put you in great shape for not only successful implementation, but arms you with a process to roll out the program to other departments with fewer challenges.

-Similarly, the success of the department specific roll-out will also help excite and get another department’s thinking how to utilize the employee advocacy program for their people.
+Similarly, the success of the department specific roll-out will also help excite and get another department’s thinking about how to utilize the employee advocacy program for their people.

 Another option, which we’ve seen some of our customers do, is roll out a pilot program to specific locations.